 Why Do You Need a Co-Signer?

 A co-signer makes a loan application more attractive to lenders, so they’re more willing to approve loans with a strong co-signer.
 Lenders are more likely to offer favorable terms on the loan, such as a lower interest rate, more flexible repayment, and lower fees.

 When you apply for a loan, lenders try to figure out whether or not they’ll get their money back.
 They primarily look at your credit and income to make a decision.

-Credit scores: Your history of borrowing is one of the most critical factors.
+Credit Scores: Your history of borrowing is one of the most critical factors.
 Lenders want to see if you’ve borrowed money in the past, and whether or not you repaid loans on time.
-Likewise, they want to know if you are currently behind on any loans—if you’re already in trouble, they’re reluctant to approve new debt.
+Likewise, they want to know if you are currently behind on any loans.
+If you’re already in trouble, they’re unreluctant to approve new debt.
 If you’ve successfully borrowed and repaid loans repeatedly, you’ll have good credit, and you’re more likely to get approved.